wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-safeguard/includes/review-compromised-accounts.md

 - Used the PC to determine IP addresses of other users' PCs, one of which belongs to a domain administrator.
 - Performed an overpass-the-hash attack by stealing the NTLM hash from another user who previously authenticated to the infiltrated PC to access any resource the user has permissions for.
 (In this case, local admin rights to IP addresses previously exposed)
 - Used the newly stolen credentials to gain access to the domain administrator's PC.
-- Leveraged their access to the domain administrator's PC to steal the identity of the domain administrator.
+- Used their access to the domain administrator's PC to steal the identity of the domain administrator.
 - Used the domain administrator's identity to access the domain controller, and created a new user account with domain administrative permissions.

 With domain administrative permissions, the attacker has effectively compromised the environment.
 Now they are free to perform any number of attacks, such as a Skeleton Key attack.